-Proposal No. 3: To consider and approve an amendment to the Company's Certificate of Incorporation, as amended, in substantially the form attached to this Proxy Statement as Appendix A, at the discretion of our Board, to effect a reverse stock split (the "Reverse Stock Split") with respect to the Company's issued and outstanding shares of Common Stock, including stock held by the Company as treasury shares, at a ratio of 1-for-2 to 1-for-25 (the "Range"), with the ratio within such Range (the "Reverse Stock Split Ratio") to be determined at the discretion of the Board and included in a public announcement, subject to the authority of the Board of Directors to abandon such amendment (the Reverse Stock Split Proposal);
+Proposal No. 3: To consider and approve an amendment to the Company's Certificate of Incorporation, as amended, in substantially the form attached to this Proxy Statement as Appendix A, at the discretion of our Board, to effect a reverse stock split (the "Reverse Stock Split") with respect to the Company's issued and outstanding shares of Common Stock, as well as stock held by the Company as treasury shares, at a ratio of 1-for-2 to 1-for-100 (the "Range"), with the ratio within such Range (the "Reverse Stock Split Ratio") to be determined at the discretion of the Board and included in a public announcement, subject to the authority of the Board of Directors to abandon such amendment (the "Reverse Stock Split Proposal");

-Proposal No. 4: To consider and approve the issuance of up to an aggregate of 2,926,166 shares of our common stock upon the exercise of our common stock purchase warrants issued in connection with our private placement offering that closed on February 26, 2025, that may be equal to or exceed 20% of our common stock outstanding before such offering (the Warrant Exercise Proposal).
+Proposal No. 4: To consider and approve the issuance of up to an aggregate of 2,926,166 shares of our Common Stock upon the exercise of our Common Stock purchase warrants issued in connection with our private placement offering that closed on February 26, 2025, that may be equal to or exceed 20% of our Common Stock outstanding before such offering (the "Warrant Exercise Proposal").